-- Location - Even being on an adjacent street in the same neighborhood can make a difference when it comes to properties, which is why the exact location needs to be carefully considered.
+Even being on an adjacent street in the same neighborhood can make a difference when it comes to properties, which is why the exact location needs to be carefully considered.
 Factors such as accessibility to transportation, school district, and shopping availability can play a vital role in a good price analysis.

-- Market conditions - prices can trend up and down drastically in a short time, depending on the economy and the demand for real estate.
+prices can trend up and down drastically in a short time, depending on the economy and the demand for real estate.
 Because of this, the current market conditions should be carefully assessed and considered.

-- Conditions of sale - The conditions of the sale of comparable property, for example, whether or not it was an arms-length transaction, need to be taken into account.
+The conditions of the sale of comparable property, for example, whether or not it was an arms-length transaction, need to be taken into account.
 Adjustments should be made for forced sales or sales in which the buyer and seller knew each other (non-arms-length transaction).

-- Use - When conducting a real estate appraisal, the property should be evaluated at it’s best use.
+When conducting a real estate appraisal, the property should be evaluated at it’s best use.
 If the comparable property or the subject property is not being utilized properly, this needs to be considered during the adjustment process as well.

-- Non-realty components of value - if the comparable property was sold and included non-realty components of value (such as furnishings or appliances), then this needs to be adjusted for.
+If the comparable property was sold and included non-realty components of value (such as furnishings or appliances), then this needs to be adjusted for.

-- Ownership Interest - There will be a different value placed on the property depending on whether the owner has a fee simple interest or a lease fee interest.
+There will be a different value placed on the property depending on whether the owner has a fee simple interest or a lease fee interest.